gregkorossy/DateTimePicker/README.md

 - **`TimePickerDialog`** (from `com.takisoft.datetimepicker.TimePickerDialog`)

 Additionally you could _technically_ use `DatePicker` and `TimePicker` from the `com.takisoft.datetimepicker.widget` package inside a layout as an inline view, however, they do not support scrolling containers, so it's recommended to stick with the dialogs instead.

+> This lib now uses AndroidX.
+If you don't want / can't migrate to AndroidX yet, check out the `old-support` branch.

 ---